akimwong/akimwong/articles/summaries/dataScience/Readme.md

 ## 10. And finally, take a break
 - The tech industry is notorious for its intensity.
-- It’s easy to fall into a pattern which focuses on working and bettering yourself 24/7, all the while forgetting what life is truly about.
+- It’s easy to fall into a pattern which focuses on `working and bettering yourself 24/7, all the while forgetting what life is truly about`.
 - `You want to do data science to make the world a better place, right?
 Then start with yourself`.
 - `If you overwork yourself, you’ll become bitter — at everyone and everything.
 When that happens, it’ll be hard to remember why you started in the first place`.
 - Trust me — I’ve been there.
 It’s a place better left unseen.